neurodata/hyppo/CONTRIBUTING.md

 ### Pull Request Checklist

-We recommended that your contribution complies with the following rules before you submit a pull request:
+We recommend that your contribution complies with the following rules before you submit a pull request:

 - Follow the [coding-guidelines](#guidelines).
 - Give your pull request a helpful title that summarizes what your contribution does.